 First Class Postage

-The amount of stamps you need on a letter depends on the weight of a letter and delivery method.
+The amount of stamps you need on a letter depends on the weight and delivery method.
 Letters are typically 1-3 ounces.
-A 1 ounce letter requires ONE first class stamp, which increased in price in January of 2019 to $0.55.
+A 1-ounce letter requires ONE first-class stamp, which increased in price in January of 2019 to $0.55.
 From there, each additional ounce is another $0.15.
-So a 2 oz letter jumps up to about 70 cents and then a 3 oz letter jumps up to $0.85.
+So a 2 oz letter jumps up to 70 cents and a 3 oz letter jumps to $0.85.
 However, instead of adding three stamps, you can also buy a single stamp for $0.70 for that two-ounce letter or a three-ounce stamp for $0.85.
-Some people know upfront they’ll need a big stamp to cover and some people just add stamp by stamp to estimate.
+Some people know upfront they’ll need a bigger value stamp to cover the postage and some just add stamp by stamp to estimate.
 Either way covers your cost!
 But remember, the post office will not reimburse for any postage overage you may have paid.

 Postcards and Forever Stamps

-Forever stamps stay the same value as whatever the current First-Class stamp is, regardless if you use them a year down the road when stamps have gone up.
+Forever stamps stay the same value as whatever the current First-Class stamp is, regardless if you use them a year down the road when the price of postage may have gone up.
 You can buy both domestic and global forever stamps.
 Even stamps that are not forever stamps do not necessarily expire.
 The rule is “as long as they can be validated as legitimate postage.”
 So even if they go up in price based on time, they don’t get disregarded for simply being old or unused.

 Stamps for Large Flat Envelopes and Small Packages

 What about small packages and large flat envelopes?
-You can stamp them up as well.
-From a 12 to 15 inch large flat envelope that weighs up to 13 oz, you’ll pay as low as a $1.00 in first class mail.
-Any large envelope that weighs above those 13 oz will be qualified under the small package prices.
+From a 12 to 15 inch large flat envelope that weighs up to 13 oz, you’ll pay as low as $1.00 in first-class mail.
+Any large envelope that weighs above that 13 oz will be qualified under the small package prices.
 For small packages that weigh up to 5.99 ounces, you’ll pay $2.66 first class.
-Packages over that must upgrade from first class to Priority Mail or Priority Express Mail.
+Packages over that must upgrade from first-class to Priority Mail or Priority Express Mail.

 What Does Paper Weigh?